sprtxuuu/MPTN_resilience_publication/README.md

 30 minutes

 **Expect time to run analysis:**\
-300 hours for reproduction (depending on the number of repeated tests; reduce it for demo run)
+10 - 300 hours for reproduction (depending on the number of repeated tests; reduce it for quicker run)

 **Instruction:**\
 please run the python files sequentially in the following table.
 (Feel free to contact us).\